West Virginia woman says Planet Fitness worker spied on her

 BECKLEY, W.Va.
-(AP) - West Virginia police say they’re investigating a Planet Fitness amid reports an employee spied on a gym member who was using a tanning booth, possibly with a recording device.
+(AP) - Police in West Virginia say they are investigating a report that a health club employee spied on a gym member who was using a tanning booth, possibly with a recording device.

-The Register-Herald reports Beckley Police Lt.
-Dave Allard told the paper a member at the club reported that she had been spied on by an employee while she was using a private room to tan, last week.
+Beckley Police Lt.
+Dave Allard told The Register-Herald a Planet Fitness member reported that she had been spied on by an employee while she was using a private room to tan last week.
 The woman also told police the employee “had access to a recording device.”

 In West Virginia, it’s illegal to record private images of someone while they’re in a place where privacy is a reasonable expectation.
 State law also prohibits the sharing of nude images without the subject’s consent.

-A spokesperson with Planet Fitness told the newspaper they’re looking into the complaint.
+A spokesperson with Planet Fitness told the newspaper that company representatives are looking into the complaint.

 Information from: The Register-Herald, http://www.register-herald.com